chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 I cannot leave this general area without mentioning, however briefly, the experiments conducted at Mount Holyoke College on discrimination of number [12].
 In experiments by Kaufman, Lord, Reese, and Volkmann random patterns of dots were flashed on a screen for 1/5 of a second.
 Anywhere from 1 to more than 200 dots could appear in the pattern.
 The subject's task was to report how many dots there were.

 The first point to note is that on patterns containing up to five or six dots the subjects simply did not make errors.
 The performance on these small numbers of dots was so different from the performance with more dots that it was given a special name.
 Below seven the subjects were said to subitize; above seven they were said to estimate.
 This is, as you will recognize, what we once optimistically called "the span of attention."

+> Below seven the subjects were said to subitize; above seven they were said to estimate.
+This is, as you will recognize, what we once optimistically called "the span of attention."

 This discontinuity at seven is, of course, suggestive.
 Is this the same basic process that limits our unidimensional judgments to about seven categories?
 The generalization is tempting, but not sound in my opinion.
 The data on number estimates have not been analyzed in informational terms; but on the basis of the published data I would guess that the subjects transmitted something more than four bits of information about the number of dots.
 Using the same arguments as before, we would conclude that there are about 20 or 30 distinguishable categories of numerousness.
 This is considerably more information than we would expect to get from a unidimensional display.
 It is, as a matter of fact, very much like a two-dimensional display.
 Although the dimensionality of the random dot patterns is not entirely clear, these results are in the same range as Klemmer and Frick's for their two-dimensional display of dots in a square.
 Perhaps the two dimensions of numerousness are area and density.
 When the subject can subitize, area and density may not be the significant variables, but when the subject must estimate perhaps they are significant.
 In any event, the comparison is not so simple as it might seem at first thought.